paper2016/MC-Sketch/README.md

 	$ sh build.sh

-There is a little example in `main.c`, which shows the basic usage of ***the MC sketch***.
+There is an example in `main.c`, which shows the basic usage of ***the MC sketch***.
 We also implement a series of **slim-fat sketches** (i.e. the SF1, SF2, SF3, SF4 and SF5 sketches) that lead to our final ***MC sketch***.
 For example, using `sh build.sh SF1` for our first version of slim-fat sketch (**the SF1 sketch**), we can get executable file: `sf1sketch` in `./bin`, while using `sh build.sh` or `sh build.sh MC`, we get `cmsketch` in `./bin`.

 ## Usage

 	$ ./bin/mcsketch

-We should feed two files to `mcsketch`.
+We should feed two files to `mcsketch` or `sf1sketch`.
 They are for insertion and deletion operations on items and query for them.
 Note that we can apply insertion/deletion many times on a specific item.
 Item's frequency can be defined as # of insertions minus # of deletions.
 The default file name for operations is "operations.dat", while "queries.dat" for query.